cmb69/maps_xh/README.md

 * You can define an arbitrary amount of markers which are placed at the given coordinates.
 These markers can have info text which is shown when the marker is clicked, or, if you check the checkbox, is shown when the map is displayed.

+### Creating Images

+If JavaScript is not available, or the tile privacy option is enabled, and users have not yet agreed to the data transmission, a static map image is shown.
+This image has to be created in the plugin administration manually to avoid fetching tiles from the servers whenever a map is edited.
+So when you are finished with editing the map definition, click `Create image`, enter the desired width of the static map image, and submit the form.
+Unless there is an error, the static map image will be stored in the subfolder `static/` of the plugin folder.

+Note that in order to comply to the [Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles/>), the tiles are cached in the subfolder `static/cache/` of the plugin folder.
+Clearing this cache is only possible via FTP.

 ### Importing GeoJSON